hurdlehare/template-turbo-azure/infra/README.md

 # Infrastructure as Code (IaC) for Azure

-This directory contains OpenTofu (Terraform) configurations for infrastructure on Azure.
-If you're new to OpenTofu/Terraform and want to get started creating infrastructure, please check out [Getting Started](https://learn.hashicorp.com/terraform#getting_started).
+This directory contains [OpenTofu](https://opentofu.org/manifesto/) (Terraform) configurations for infrastructure on Azure.
+If you're new to OpenTofu/Terraform and want to get started, check out [Terraform's Getting Started](https://learn.hashicorp.com/terraform#getting_started).

-> [!TIP]
-> OpenTofu is a fork of Terraform that we use to manage our infrastructure.
-There may be small differences
-> between Terraform and OpenTofu, but the OpenTofu project is open source and doesn't carry the risk of being
-> closed or commercialized.
-See OpenTofu's [manifesto](https://opentofu.org/manifesto/) for more info.

 ## Table of Contents